naumencumihai/Aura-Reads-Session-Project-Proposal/NOTES.md

 ## Notes on this repo

 I started by wanting to just create the project memo, but then I also started thinkering/working on some initial test cases.
-Gemini API free-tier seems to consistently fails when trying to analyze a full book (The Divine Comedy used as an example), showcasing the need for a localy run LLModel.
+Gemini API free-tier seems to consistently fail when trying to analyze a full book (The Divine Comedy used as an example) instead i ran the analysis on the 0.json chunked_result where i left only 10 chunks and it seems to work just fine 👍.

+This is showcasing the need for a localy run LLModel.
 This approach will also allow for further training, better evaluation and observability

-For what, I hope, will become a working and, possibly, marketable application. 😊
+It's a start for what, I hope, will become a working and, possibly, marketable application. 😊